Prepare to Get Hired.

 Click on each game to better understand exactly what skills they help sharpen and why employers are interested in them.

 This fast-paced spot-the-difference game assesses your attention to detail.
 Players with high Robot Inspector scores take care to ensure that work is accurate, catch and correct their own mistakes, and consistently communicate clearly.

 This game taps into your vocabulary and sees just how impressive your verbal abilities are.
-High scores in this game means that you have a strong grasp of the English language, and point to clear and impactful written communication skills.
+High scores in this game mean that you have a strong grasp of the English language, and point to clear and impactful written communication skills.

 This game packs a one-two punch of cognitive assessment: Mumble Jumble explores your verbal ability and your spatial reasoning all at once.
 Strong spatial reasoning skills highlight how well you can absorb and apply new information and apply it to the situation.

 Need some pointers to help you get ready for the verbal questions on aptitude tests like the CCAT?
 Review our verbal-specific CCAT test prep guide to better understand the kinds of questions you’ll see, along with how to find their answers and which JobFlare games will best help you get ready.